An Exhibit That Explores the Magic of Animated Film

 The Burial of Natty Bumppo has been shown at the Montreal International Animation Film Festival (2023) and the Bucharest International Animation Festival (2023).
 It won the awards for Best Animated Short at Indie Short Fest in Los Angeles (2024), the California International Film Festival (2024), and at the Paris International Short Awards (April 2024).

-Most recently if was recognized with the "Outstanding Cultural Contribution in a Short" from the Portland Festival of Cinema, Animation & Technology, and "Best Animation Short" from the Vancouver International Shortfest.
+Most recently it was recognized an the "Outstanding Cultural Contribution in a Short" award from the Portland Festival of Cinema, Animation & Technology, and "Best Animation Short" from the Vancouver International Shortfest.